-- Logan signed a Mining Lease and Purchase Option Agreement (“Angel Wing Agreement”) in March 2017 which effectively consolidated the greater part of the Viper District with their existing Pilot Gold Option Agreement.
+- Logan signed a Mining Lease and Purchase Option Agreement (“Angel Wing Agreement”) in March 2017 which effectively consolidated the greater part of the Viper District with their existing Liberty Gold Option Agreement.

 - The size of the consolidated Viper Property is 1,756.6 hectares, consisting of 40 unpatented lode claims under BLM jurisdiction plus an additional 87 adjacent and interlocking claims from the Angel Wing Property.

 - Individual veins with exceptional bladed and lattice epithermal textures, and free gold is visible in a number of outcrops.

 - Viper is one of a series of volcanic hosted Au+Ag systems in northern Nevada, and shares many geologic features in common with major deposits such as Midas, Sleeper, and Fire Creek.